dgraph-io/tudo-tutorial/README.md

 ![Todo App Screenshot](./SlashGraphQLTodos.png)

+This repo contains a number of versions of the app.

+If you are just getting started with Slash GraphQL, you might want to start with the the branch `get-started-blog` in this repo and this blog post (coming soon).

+If you are here to learn about deploying a multi-user app with Slash GraphQL that has built in auth, with an Auth0 login, deployed to Netlify, then check out this blog (coming soon) on the Auth0 blog site.

-Check out this blog post (coming soon) to learn more about getting started with Slash GraphQL, or head over to our [docs](https://graphql.dgraph.io/) to get started.
+You can also head over to our [docs](https://graphql.dgraph.io/) to get started.

 ## Starting the App